Shortcuts

 4 - Tune the decoder

-The waterz threshold and merge function dominate downstream Rand error. --mode tune runs an Optuna search on the test volume (since SNEMI3D has no separate validation volume) with adapted Rand as the objective:
+The waterz threshold and merge function dominate downstream Rand error. --mode tune runs an Optuna search with adapted Rand as the objective:

 python scripts/main.py --config tutorials/neuron_snemi/neuron_snemi.yaml \